nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [The Golden Kubernetes Tooling and Helpers list](https://docs.google.com/spreadsheets/d/1WPHt0gsb7adVzY3eviMK2W8LejV0I5m_Zpc8tMzl_2w)
 * [kubech (kubectl change)](https://github.com/aabouzaid/kubech) Set kubectl contexts/namespaces per shell/terminal to manage multi Kubernetes cluster at the same time.
 * [Kubecle](https://github.com/rydogs/kubecle) is a web ui running locally that provides useful information about your kubernetes clusters.
 It is an alternative to Kubernetes Dashboard.
 Because it runs locally, you can access any kubernetes clusters you have access to
-* [Permission Manager](https://github.com/sighupio/permission-manager) is a project that brings sanity to Kubernetes RBAC and Users management, Web UI FTW
+* [==Permission Manager== 🌟](https://github.com/sighupio/permission-manager) **is a project that brings sanity to Kubernetes RBAC and Users management, Web UI FTW.
+Permission Manager is an application that enables a super-easy and user-friendly RBAC management for Kubernetes.
+With Permission Manager, you can create users, assign namespaces/permissions, and distribute Kubeconfig YAML files via a nice & easy web UI.**
 * [cloudnatively.com: Kubernetes client tools overview](https://www.cloudnatively.com/kubernetes-client-tools-overview/)
 * [==kubectx + kubens: : Power tools for kubectl==🌟🌟](https://github.com/ahmetb/kubectx) Faster way to switch between clusters and namespaces in kubectl
 * [go-kubectx](https://github.com/aca/go-kubectx) 5x-10x faster alternative to kubectx.
 Uses client-go.